 In 2009, Anstey et al. [2009] reported that after two hours of forced crowding Schistocerca gregaria displayed elevated levels of the neurotransmitter serotonin in the ganglia (brain).
 Serotonin levels were strongly correlated with other gregarious form indicators.
 Serotonin regulates neuronal junctions and wiring in the brain [Hoeffer et al., 2003].
 Through the integration of environmental and social cues, the grasshopper brain can be re-wired, resulting in tremendous changes in behavior and phenotype.
 These changes prepare the organism to deal with a different world.
 It allows the organism to survive.
 Survival that is to the detriment of surrounding agriculture.

-In an extremely interesting article, David Dobbs compares the two forms of Schistocerca gregaria to that of Dr. Jekyll and Mr. Hyde, the principle characters in the Robert Louis Stevenson novella.
+In an extremely (I would use the word “very” instead of extremely) interesting article, David Dobbs compares the two forms of Schistocerca gregaria to that of Dr. Jekyll and Mr. Hyde, the principle characters in the Robert Louis Stevenson novella.
 For Dr. Jekyll in fiction, and for Schistocerca gregaria in reality, the power to morph into multiple forms demonstrates the incredible power of a fixed genome yet plastic gene expression.

 It is often said that something is _in the genes._ Another oft-heard idiom that is perhaps more appropriate is: _it_s how you use them._ This thesis will illustrate that, with ever increasing resolution in the measurement of functional gene products (i.e. the _transcriptome_), we are beginning to realize the tremendous diversity and complexity of gene expression.